 1996 — The company continues to grow

 As the company continues to grow, we decide to relocate to an industrial building in the village of Milan.
 A fourth mill is installed there, bringing our milling capacity to 45 tonnes per day.
-The government of Quebec finally passes a law on reserved designations.
+The government of Québec finally passes an act on reserved designations.
 In 1999, we begin a scientific collaboration on the baking quality of ground flours with the research team from the Saint-Hyacinthe Research and Development Centre (CRDA).
 An increasingly diverse range of ground flours such as spelt, Khorasan and buckwheat leads to a fresh burst of activity for our artisans.

 2004 — Expansion of the Milan facility

-Purchase and installation of our first cylinder machine for the production of unbleached white flours, completing the range of flours produced by Milanaise.
+Purchase and installation of our first cylinder machine for the production of unbleached white flours, completing the range of flours produced by La Milanaise.
 This brings our grinding capacity to 75 tonnes of grains per day.
-We set up a laboratory at Milan to analyze the quality of our flours.
+We set up a laboratory in Milan to analyze the quality of our flours.

 2010 — Our fourth expansion